CorinneBean/Project_A_Team/README.md

 - Both inner and left joins were utilized with SQL to join the three tables together.
 Data was then manipulate on number, character and date columns.

-- Using a SQLAlchemy connection string to connect to the Postgres AAC database, the final tables were imported back into the Jupyter Notebook machine learning scripts.
+- Three connection strings using SQLAlchemy export the data into the Postgres database and create the tables.
+Two connection strings import the final dataset into the Jupyter Notebook machine learning scripts.

 ## Machine Learning Model
 The following is a provisional machine learning model which was used during the planning phase.